 By Corrie Williamson

 Winner of the 2014 Perugia Press Prize

-The poems in Sweet Husk move between the living and the dead, seeking connection with and through the past, often via the act of digging and excavation.
-Here, poetry and archaeology reflect one another: what is buried may provide insight into the ways we engage with the world.
-The poems are full of matter, of things that matter—artifacts and animals—and build on pattern, series, and echoes, that focus on making/remaking from what is broken, dead, unsung, or left behind.
-We see how small our lives are—dwarfed by our place in a vast landscape—of both topography and time.
-We see how little we can know about ourselves, even with dedicated cataloguing and search.
-Sweet Husk concerns itself with our human place in the narrative of the earth.
+In Sweet Husk, poetry and archaeology reflect one another: what is buried provides insight into—and deepens the mystery of—the ways we engage with the world.
+Full of matter, of things that matter—artifacts and animals—the poems build elegantly on pattern, series, and echoes that focus on making/remaking from what is broken, dead, or unsung.
+We see how our lives are dwarfed by our place in the vast landscape of topography and time.
+Gregory Orr says, “With a deft ear and a sharp eye, Williamson probes the mysteries of this world and they sing under her scrutiny.”